unimi-dse/531ababf/README.md

 ### Interactive interface

-The function `runEXP()` with no inputs launches an interactive interface from which you can explore the variables used in the package. type `?runEXP` for more info.
+The function `runEXP()` with no inputs launches an interactive interface from which you can explore the variables used in the package.
+Type `?runEXP` for more info.